wakatara/harsh/README.md

 Enter `h help` if you're lost:

     $ h help
+        NAME:
+        harsh - A minimalist habit tracking CLI for geeks

         USAGE:
-        harsh [SUBCOMMAND]

-    FLAGS:
-        -h, --help       Prints help information
-        -V, --version    Prints version information

-    SUBCOMMANDS:
-        ask      Ask for status of all habits for a day help     Prints this message or the help of the given subcommand(s) log      Print habit log
-        todo     Print unresolved tasks for today
+        harsh [global options] command [command options] [arguments...]

+        COMMANDS:
+        ask, a   Asks about and logs your undone habits log, l   Shows graphs of habits log todo, t  Shows undone habits for today. help, h  Shows a list of commands or help for one command

+        GLOBAL OPTIONS:
+        --version value  Version of the Harsh app --help, -h       show help

 ## License: MIT License